AN/APS-20: Trials and initial use

 The first aircraft equipped with the AN/APS-20 was a converted TBM-3 Avenger, designated XTBM-3W, which first flew on 5 August 1944.
 The radar was mounted in a radome under the forward fuselage.
 A series of aircraft were converted from existing TBM-3 airframes by the Naval Aircraft Modification Unit and designated TBM-3W, with initial training aboard the aircraft carrier Ranger starting in May 1945.
+The crew of the Avenger consisted of a single Radar Operator (RO) and the pilot.
+The radar picture was transmitted back to the aircraft carrier for processing.
 At the same time, 31 large Boeing PB-1W aircraft were converted from B-17G Flying Fortresses to become the first land-based aircraft equipped with the radar.
-They were especially designed to combat the increasing threat of Japanese Kamikaze attacks.
-The crew of the Avenger consisted of, as well as the pilot, a single Radar Operator (RO).
 The larger size of the PB-1W allowed for two ROs, an Electronics Technician and, critically, a Combat Information Center (CIC) Officer supported by two radio operators.
 The latter team was able to direct aircraft to the target, adding the ability of the aircraft to control fighter aircraft and enabling operation independent of shipboard or ground-based control.
 This capability was later developed into the Airborne Warning and Control System (AWACS).
 The war ended before either aircraft became operational.

 Post-war, the USN quickly accelerated a program to get the radar into service.
-The AN/APS-20 was installed in the Douglas AD-3W Skyraider, which replaced the Avenger, and the Lockheed PO-2W Warning Star, a specialised platform developed from the Lockheed L-1049 Super Constellation airliner.
+Between 24 February and 23 March 1953, PB-1W were used as an airborne command information centre, operating in a zone between 30 and 40 mi from a naval task force.
+However, newer airframes were quickly introduced.
+AN/APS-20 radars were installed in the Douglas AD-3W Skyraider, which replaced the Avenger, and the Lockheed PO-2W Warning Star, later designated the EC-121 in 1962, a specialized platform developed from the Lockheed L-1049 Super Constellation airliner.
 Both also saw service outside the USN.
-The latter, which could carry up to 32 servicemen for long trips, so impressed the newly formed United States Air Force (USAF) that it ordered it into service as the EC-121 Warning Star.
-Following a test between 24 February and 23 March 1953, the USAF used their aircraft to mount a near-continuous monitor of potential incursion by the Soviet Air Forces of American continental airspace.
+The latter, which could carry up to 30 servicemen for long trips, so impressed the newly formed United States Air Force (USAF) that it ordered it into service as the RC-121 Warning Star.
+The radar was used to detect aircraft as they approached over water, although it struggled to identify low flying aircraft against a background of trees, topographical features or moving land vehicles.
 At the same time, the Royal Navy procured fifty examples of the AD-3W as the Skyraider AEW.1.
-This was the first use of the radar the a non-US operator.
-Meanwhile, in an attempt to extend endurance, in 1954 the USN ordered the installation of the radar in a blimp, the ZP2N-1W, later redesigned ZPG-2W and then, in 1962, EZ-1B.
+This was the first use of the radar by a non-US operator.
+Meanwhile, in an attempt to extend endurance, in 1954 the USN ordered the installation of the radar in a blimp, the ZP2N-1W, later redesignated ZPG-2W and then, in 1962, EZ-1B.
 The last example retired in October 1962, not only ending the use of the radar in airships but also all lighter than air operations by the service.